Maximum parsimony: Statistical inconsistency: long-branch attraction

+Long branch attraction was originally described in datasets where individual taxa have very different rates of evolution (heterotachy).
+It was later shown that in five or more taxa, it can happen without variation in rates of evolution.
+With even bigger trees, inconsistent can show up even when all edges of the tree have the same expected number of changes.
+When distance values are adjusted for multiple hits in a nonlinear way, it appears possible to make maximum parsimony consistent.

+Supporters of maximum parsimony (i.e. classical cladists) counter that model-based methods also fail to be "statistically consistent" when an inappropriate model generates a tree that deviates from the true evolutionary history.
+They argue that for real data the true history is unknowable, making any method potentially inconsistent with no way to know.
+Cladists therefore conclude that statistical inconsistency is purely metaphysical concern, outside the realm of empirical testing.

+Algorithmic complexity

-Another complication with maximum parsimony, and other optimaltiy-criterion based phylogenetic methods, is that finding the shortest tree is an NP-hard problem.
+Another complication with maximum parsimony, and other optimality-criterion based phylogenetic methods, is that finding the shortest tree is an NP-hard problem.
 The only currently available, efficient way of obtaining a solution, given an arbitrarily large set of taxa, is by using heuristic methods which do not guarantee that the shortest tree will be recovered.
 These methods employ hill-climbing algorithms to progressively approach the best tree.
 However, it has been shown that there can be "tree islands" of suboptimal solutions, and the analysis can become trapped in these local optima.
 Thus, complex, flexible heuristics are required to ensure that tree space has been adequately explored.
 Several heuristics are available, including nearest neighbor interchange (NNI), tree bisection reconnection (TBR), and the parsimony ratchet.